BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 The first observation is obvious: a translator does not work on the entire book all at once.
 By focusing on a smaller passage, we can direct our attention to the local challenges of the passage.

-*Ok, but how do we handle long range consistency then?
+*Ok, but how do we handle long-range consistency then?
 Passages are related to one another.*

 For human translators, consistency comes from recalling earlier translation decisions.
 Those decisions can range from a consistent translation for a character name to more abstract decisions about the style to be used in a given context.

-*Right, but isn't there a risk of a mis-translation early on having cascading consequences later in the translation?*
+*Right, but isn't there a risk of a mistranslation early on having cascading consequences later in the translation?*

-Human translators will proofread their ongoing work and will reference the source material again to double check pending decisions.
+Human translators will proofread their ongoing work and will reference the source material again to double-check pending decisions.
 Once the proofreading yields diminishing returns, go translate the next passage.

-Given what we observed from real world translation, here is an overview of the system I want to build:
+Given what we observed from real-world translation, here is an overview of the system I want to build:

 1. Choose a section of text to be translated in one session (could be a few pages or an entire chapter)
 2. Read the text to see what you are up to